Begun construction: Navigating today’s challenges

 Under this test, a project qualifies if at least 5% of the total final cost of ITC-eligible energy property is paid or incurred by a certain date.
 This excludes land, most buildings, and other non-integral components and non-depreciable property.

 The 5% Safe Harbor Test is a straightforward and objective method to establish the beginning of construction for ITC eligibility, but it implicitly may be dependent on the availability of goods.
-Further, projects intending on qualifying for the domestic content adder or looking to overcome the foreign entity of concern (FEOC) rules may face challenges for meeting the 5% safe harbor.
+Further, projects intending to qualify for the domestic content adder may face challenges for meeting the 5% safe harbor.

-Action Item: Ensure that at least 5% of the total cost of ITC-eligible property is paid or incurred, excluding non-eligible costs.
-There are also expectations that the documentation will satisfy this requirement.
+Action item: Make sure that at least 5% of the total cost of ITC-eligible property is paid or incurred, excluding non-eligible costs.
+Third parties will expect that there will be sufficient documentation that will demonstrate satisfaction of this requirement.
 Beware that cost overruns (including, among other reasons, those caused by tariffs) can cause a project to fail to meet the 5% threshold.
-A buffer over the 5% is advisable to avoid unpleasant surprises, since the 5% safe harbor expenditures can’t be revised after the fact.
-Monitor Treasury and IRS guidance on the July 7 Executive Order (see below) for changes to these rules.
+A buffer over the 5% threshold is advisable to avoid unpleasant surprises, since the amount of 5% safe harbor expenditures can’t be revised after the fact.
+Monitor Treasury and IRS guidance for changes to these rules.

 This “physical work” test focuses on the nature – not the cost – of the work.
 It includes on-site (e.g., racking installation) and off-site work (e.g., component manufacturing), but excludes planning or inventory production.

-Action Item: Begin substantial physical work and document it clearly, avoiding reliance on preliminary activities such as planning, design, obtaining permits, and other activities described in the Notice.
-Monitor Treasury and IRS guidance on the July 7 Executive Order (see below) for changes to these rules.
+Action item: Begin substantial physical work and document it clearly, avoiding reliance on preliminary activities such as planning, design, obtaining permits, and other activities described in the 2018 Notice.
+Also, physical work of a significant nature does not include work (performed either by the taxpayer or by another person under a binding written contract) to produce a component/part of an applicable wind or solar facility that is either in existing inventory or normally held in inventory by one selling the component/part to the taxpayer.
+Monitor Treasury and IRS guidance for changes to these rules.

 Continuity Requirement

-Both the 5% safe harbor and physical work tests require continuous progress, which is essential to maintain ITC eligibility.
-This includes ongoing expenditures, contracts, or permitting.
-Certain projects placed in service beginning four years after the date on which the begun construction criteria are satisfied are deemed to have met this requirement.
+Both the 5% safe harbor and physical work tests under Notice 2018-59 require continuous progress, which is essential to maintain ITC eligibility.
+Continuous progress includes ongoing expenditures, contracts, or permitting, depending on the circumstances.
+Certain projects placed in service by the end of the calendar year that is no more than four years after the calendar year during which the begun construction criteria are satisfied are deemed to have met this requirement.

 If the project doesn’t meet the four-year continuity timeline, there is a facts and circumstances analysis as to whether the continuity test is met.
 As a general rule, financiers don’t favor this scenario because there is a subjective analysis as to whether the continuity test was met.